sanger-tol/agp-tpf-utils/README.md

 ### Reinstalling Development Environment

-Some changes, such as adding a new command line tool to [`pyproject.toml`] (pyproject.toml), require the development environment to be reinstalled:
+Some changes, such as adding a new command line tool to [`pyproject.toml`](pyproject.toml), require the development environment to be
+reinstalled:

 ```sh
 pip uninstall tola-assembly-utils